 - 280 g ( 1x 10 oz ) pack of extra firm tofu cut into slices before being pressed then cubes.

-- 5 tbsp light soy sauce divided into two portions 4 tbsp + 1 tbsp
+- 5 tablespoon light soy sauce divided into two portions 4 tablespoon + 1 tbsp

 - 1 medium brown onion sliced